 - How long after breastfeeding do breasts return to normal?

-- Do boobs go back to normal after breastfeeding?
+- Do breasts get saggy after breastfeeding?

 - How to “get breasts back” after breastfeeding

 - How do you reverse saggy breasts after breastfeeding?